jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 a pet, familiar or even to be released in a barn or cottage to rid the area of rats or mice, snakes can be quite useful.

-Snake, Venomous: This group category is far rarer to see at a common pet shop, as these serpents are all of the venomous variety.
+**Snake, Venomous**: This group category is far rarer to see at a common pet shop, as these serpents are all of the venomous variety.
 Cobras, vipers, sea snakes and so forth are all quite dangerous to others, and few would ever risk carrying one as a commodity.
 Sold as familiars or as living weapons for unruly assassins, venomous snakes are extremely